.

 • 47% of seniors are concerned that they may become a burden to their families.

+When a senior has assistance and the proper fitting incontinence supplies, their confidence increases while the fear of hiding incontinence drastically decreases.
+They can participate in their favorite activities without the fear of leaks or odor.
 Adult briefs and other products have the look and feel of regular underwear to go unnoticed, unlike traditional bulky diapers.
-They discreetly catch all liquids and odors so seniors don’t have to stress.
+They discreetly catch all liquids and odors so seniors don't have to stress.
 Plus, seniors may qualify for incontinence supplies through insurance, relieving the financial burden of the monthly cost of pull-ups, and more.
+Here is a guide to adult briefs, check it out:

 Seniors don't have to battle incontinence alone.
 With support and understanding to start the conversation about incontinence, the steps towards proper care and medical diagnosis can be acquired to help them regain their independence and confidently maintain their favorite activities again!